LIVING PICTURES 2019

-Hello!
-This Autumn we have one workshop for you in October.
-But keep an eye out.
+Bwlyddyn Newydd Dda/Happy New Year! we have one workshop for you in January, but keep an eye out.
 We’ve just appointed a new Project Manager – Neil Bull – and will be announcing some ambitious plans in the new year.
 In the meantime, we hope to see you at Ian’s workshop.

-This October Ian Rickson will be exploring Henrik Ibsen’s ROSMERSHOLM as a text with a new translation for a forthcoming production.
-During a three-day workshop he will work through the text sharing some of his exercises and the approaches he uses to make work.
+Rescheduled from October 2018, this forthcoming January 2019 Ian Rickson will be exploring Henrik Ibsen’s ROSMERSHOLM as a text with a new translation for a forthcoming production this year.
+During a three-day workshop Ian will work through the text sharing some of his exercises and the approaches he uses to make work.

 Written in 1886, in the estimation of many critics, ROSMERSHOLM is regarded as Ibsen’s masterpiece about two people destroyed by social and political, as well as psychological factors, and is only equalled by THE WILD DUCK.
 The theme of the play is social and political change, in which the traditional ruling classes relinquish their right to impose their ideals on the rest of society, and confronting the weight of the past.

-Please read any translation in advance, of which there are many, and Ian will share the version he is working upon during the workshop.
+Please read any translation in advance, of which there are many, and Ian will share the version he is working with during the workshop.

 Ian Rickson was Artistic Director of the Royal Court Theatre from 1998-2006, presiding over the premier’s of plays by Jez Butterworth, Caryl Churchill, Roy Williams and Conor McPherson.
 Recent productions include Translations (National Theatre), Birthday Party (Harold Pinter Theatre), The Goat or Who Is Sylvia?
 (Theatre Royal Haymarket), Evening at the Talk House (National Theatre), Red Lion (National Theatre), Electra (Old Vic), Mojo (West End), The River (Royal Court and Broadway), Hamlet (Young Vic), Betrayal (Comedy Theatre), and Jez Butterworth’s Jerusalem (Royal Court, West End and Broadway).